RodolfoFerro/FacialRecognition/README.md

 # Fatial recognition using OpenCV

-This project illustrates how to create a face recognizer...
+This project illustrates how to create a "Tom Holland" face recognizer by only using OpenCV classifiers.

 ### Example of output: